-Elsey National Park is an hour’s drive south of Katherine and best known as the setting for the Australian novel ‘We of the Never Never.’
+Elsey National Park is an hour’s drive south of Katherine and best known as the location of the Australian novel ‘We of the Never Never.’
 Mataranka is the land of the ‘Never Never’ made famous by Elsie Gunn who endured ongoing hardship by settling this untamed country.

 Watch the “We of the Never Never” YouTube movie trailer to understand this strong woman as she settled into the challenges of the Northern Territory.
 It’s an incredible story of personal endurance and, based on a true story.

-The Daly Waters Hotel is one of the best experiences on this long long road between Darwin and Adelaide.
+The Daly Waters Hotel is one of the best Outback experiences on this long long road between Darwin and Adelaide.
+Daly Waters is the only place that I have ever seen kangaroos hopping up the main street!
 If you have time, stop overnight.

 It’s a unique place stay with plenty of local characters to meet as you travel through.
-The pub is decked out with travel memorabilia including bank notes from around the world, underwear hangs from the ceiling and other souvenirs.
-If you’re there in winter, the fireplace will be lit and travellers gather around and tell their tales.
+The pub is decked out with travel memorabilia including bank notes from around the world, underwear hanging from the ceiling and other souvenirs.
+If you’re visiting in winter, the fireplace will be lit and travellers hang out and share their stories.

 Great steaks, cold beer, clean accommodation and good old fashioned friendly service with a touch of Territory quirkiness!
 Don’t miss it!

 Heading south you will find a number of roadhouses along the highway which are always good spots to stop for a break.
-Its a good idea to call in whenever you’re passing through to support these local businesses in the middle of nowhere.
+Call in whenever you’re passing through to support these local businesses in the middle of nowhere.